 When you are reactive everything slows down.
 What would it mean for your company in terms of hours and dollars to have planned and scheduled maintenance?
-What would making the switch from reactive to proactive mean?
+What would making the switch from reactive to proactive maintenance mean?
 Saving money because you take the time to track your equipment more in depth is something that will catch the bosses eye.
-Let a CMMS system take the woes of asset management off your hands.
+Let a computerized maintenance management software (CMMS) take the woes of asset management off your hands.
 CMMS systems are built for seamless maintenance management, making you shine a little brighter and making your job easier too.

 Proactive Maintenance vs. Reactionary Maintenance.
 What is the difference between these two?
 One happens before breakdown and the other occurs after.
 This means if you have a machine that has run its maximum hours before a specific part needs to be replaced, you ensure the correct part is in stock prior to the scheduled maintenance on the machine.
 This will eliminate interference with production schedules.
 The opposite of this scenario would be reactive maintenance.
 This means the machine runs until it breaks down.
 You may not know exactly what is wrong with the machine, but you may have an idea.
 At this point, daily production has been halted.
 There is no backup machine to keep production up and running, nor do you have the correct part in stock to make repairs on the broken unit.
 Not only does the machine need a part replacement but you now have a production downtime crisis.